-The Placement agent warrants, when issued, also included the same "Down-round protection" provisions as the Series A-1 Warrants and Series A-2 Warrants.
-The holders of the Placement agent warrants also entered into amendments to the warrants on March 29, 2010, as described above.
-Therefore, they were reclassified to equity on March 29, 2010.
+The Placement Agent Warrants were also entitled to the benefits of the "Down-round protection" provision upon issuance and subsequently removed on March 29, 2010 as described above.
+Therefore, it was reclassified to equity on March 29, 2010.
 The changes of fair value of the placement agent warrants before the reclassification had been recorded in earnings for each respective reporting period.